Abdulsz/Abdulsz/README.md

 # 💫 About Me:
-👋 Hi, I’m Abdul-Salam<br>👀 I’m currently looking for a SWE internship<br>🌱 I’m a junior CS and Data Science major<br>💞️ I’m looking to collaborate on more projects for my portfolio<br>📫 How to reach me www.linkedin.com/in/abdul-salam-zakaria-93469926b
+👋 Hi, I’m Abdul-Salam<br>👀<br>🌱 I’m a junior CS and Data Science major<br>💞️ I’m looking to collaborate on more projects for my portfolio<br>📫 How to reach me www.linkedin.com/in/abdul-salam-zakaria-93469926b

 ## 🌐 Socials: